IrisChase/reprodyne/README.md

 # Reprodyne
-Reprodyne is an Apache 2 licensed C/C++ library designed to capture the results of manual testing and integrate them into automated test suites.
+Reprodyne is an Apache 2 licensed C/C++ library designed to automate manual tests.

 Generally speaking, real world data is both easier and faster to generate, and more useful to test against, than artificial test conditions written in sterile environments.
-Reprodyne is designed to leverage this concept.
+Reproducibility, however, is limited.
+Reprodyne is designed to "record" manual tests to later be played back automatically.

 Reprodyne is not meant to *replace* existing test frameworks, but rather to augment their capabilities.
 It should be possible, at least in theory, to integrate it with any test framework.